 What to choose – glass1) or "Leica"?

-In the controversy about “Leica” both sides are equally wrong: those who think “Leica” is the best weapon for the photo-reporter, and those who reject it entirely.
+In the controversy about “Leica” both sides are equally wrong: those who think “Leica” is the best weapon for a photo-reporter, and those who reject it entirely.

 We believe the most correct solution is this: “Leica” is absolutely indispensable for shooting in remote and lengthy trips or expeditions, in the Arctic, in expedition to Pamir, during the Karakum2) car adventure and alike.
 “Leica” has no alternative where equipment and film should occupy minimal space and have a minimum weight.

 “Leica” is also irreplaceable in all cases where photo weapons should be put to use as quickly as possible.
 This could happen not necessarily in distant expeditions; it could be for covering meeting at the railway station, where photojournalist has to move in the crowd, quickly change points of view, shoot from the raised hands and so on.

 Finally, the “Leica” and only “Leica” has to be used when the most sensitive negative material available to photographer for the photo-shoot is leica’s type negative material, i.e. leica’s film3).